-Interestingly a sneeze and how we react to someone sneezing differs widely in languages around the globe.
+Interestingly the sound of a sneeze and how we react to someone sneezing varies widely in different languages spoken around the globe.
 While English speakers associate “achoo” with the sounds made while sneezing, in Russia it is called “abchi” and in Japan “hackschon”.
 The Germans call it “Hatschi.”
-Funnily enough, we also really try to adapt our sneezing to this sound.
+Funnily enough, scientists found out we also really try to adapt our sneezing to this sound.
 And also the responses to a sneeze differ from country to country.
 So let’s investigate how to say “bless you” in German.

 Why do we say Bless You when someone sneezes?